 We'll consider all public comments we receive during the 2 - 4 week public comment period.

 Make corrections and resubmit your plans.
-Once all of our reviews are done, we will contact you to pick up your plan sets and make corrections.
-Your project may require multiple correction rounds before
+Once all of our reviews are done, we will contact you that corrected and/or additional documents can be uploaded into your portal.
+Your project may require multiple correction rounds before our reviews are complete.

 Pay outstanding fees.
 Once our review is complete, you must pay any remaining fees before we publish our decision.